taymiya/orocrm/README.md

 # Taymiya PDF Manager
-Our Ibnab team created a new taymiya project 'PDF Manager' for Oro Tech, create pdf with template inside OroCRM ,download or send by email , from grid or inside entity view
+Our Ibnab team created a new Taymiya project 'PDF Manager' for Oro Tech, create pdf with template inside OroCRM ,download or send by email , from grid or inside entity view

 1. Create custom template for pdf
 2. Use Template inside custom grid